Top Errors in Manuscript Submissions and How to Avoid

 Authors eager to publish their work sometimes make the mistake of submitting their manuscripts too soon.
 Premature manuscript submissions can result in less polished work, which could lead to rejection.
 Rushing the process can mean missing opportunities for refinement and feedback that could improve your manuscript.

-Not Researching the Publisher or Journal
+Not Researching the Journal

 Ignoring Formatting Details

 Formatting your manuscript correctly is another critical element of the submission process.
-Publishers often have specific formatting requirements, and failing to adhere to them can result in rejection.
+Journals often have specific formatting requirements, and failing to adhere to them can result in rejection.
 Simple things like using the wrong font size, spacing, or margin size can affect how your submission is perceived.

 Follow the submission guidelines closely to avoid formatting errors.
 Check that your manuscript is correctly formatted according to the publisher’s specifications.
 Attention to minor details like file type, page numbering, and header styles.
 A correctly formatted manuscript reflects your professionalism and attention to detail.